swiss-seismological-service/scrtdd/README.md

 ## 7. Database connection and relocating events on remote machines

-When SeisComP modules need to access the database for reading or writing data (events, picks, magnitudes, etc) they use the connection string configured in either `global.cfg` (which is inherited by every module) or in `scmaster.cfg`, in which case is scmaster module that passes the database connection string to every module when they connect to the messagin system (usually at module startup).
+When SeisComP modules need to access the database for reading or writing data (events, picks, magnitudes, etc) they use the connection string configured in either `global.cfg` (which is inherited by every module) or in `scmaster.cfg`, in which case is scmaster module that passes the database connection string to every module when they connect to the messaging system (usually at module startup).

 However, when running `scrtdd` from the command line, it doesn't connect to the messaging system and if the database connection is specified via `scmaster.cfg`, the information never reaches `scrtdd`.
-In this case the database connnetion must be passed as a command line option:
+In this case the database connection must be passed as a command line option:

 ```
 scrtdd [some options] -d  mysql://user:password@host/seiscompDbName